 How to fix "Your CPU is incompatible with virtualization technologies" error?

-1) You are running Genymotion Desktop in a virtual machine
+Genymotion Desktop is running in a virtual machine

-Genymotion Desktop has been designed to run in a physical environment, not in a virtual machine.
+Genymotion Desktop is designed to run in a physical environment, not in a virtual machine.

 Nested virtualization is not supported.

-Genymotion Desktop will not work if run in a Linux VM.
+Genymotion Desktop will not work if run in a Windows, Linux or macOS VM.

 Genymotion needs hardware virtualization to run.

-While almost any recent CPU supports hardware virtualization, some low-end CPUs do not.
+While almost any recent CPU supports this feature, some low-end CPUs don't.

 Make sure that your CPU meets Genymotion Desktop requirements.